Device-Based Age Verification Solutions: What It Is and Its Potential for Online ID Checks

 Companies could work together to develop secure, privacy-preserving verification methods.

 This could involve leveraging advanced encryption technologies and decentralized verification processes, ensuring that user data is protected at all stages.
-Such collaborations would not only enhance security but also ensure that the technology benefits both users and businesses by providing a seamless and trustworthy verification experience.
+Such collaborations would not only enhance security but also ensure that the age verification technology benefits both users and businesses by providing a seamless and trustworthy verification experience.

 Balanced Approach